apache/incubator-kie-tools/packages/base64png-editor-chrome-extension/README.md

 ## Base64 PNG Editor - Chrome Extension

+You can read [here](https://blog.kie.org/2020/10/kogito-tooling-examples%e2%80%8a-%e2%80%8ahow-to-create-a-chrome-extension-for-a-custom-editor.html) a step-by-step tutorial of how this Chrome Extension was built.

 This package is the Chrome Extension, which runs the Base64 PNG Editor.

 ### Running